 According to the American Medical Association, the United States as of 2016 has around 25,000 Optometrists, and the numbers are on the rise.
 With advancements in treating patients via healthcare analytics and EMR documentation, ophthalmology as a job/business is very much dependent on precision when it comes to medical billing and coding of procedures.

 Today, as many medical practitioners and their facilities are getting hampered with the slow rate of collection and delayed A/R, the payment of ophthalmology as a practice seems to stand on firm ground even with the rapid changes in a healthcare scenario.

-4. Around 22 percent take an interest in accountable care organization and another 6 percent plan to join ACOs this year.
+- Around 22 percent take an interest in accountable care organizations and another 6 percent plan to join ACOs this year.

 - In 2016, only one-fourth of doctors report seeing new patients because of the Affordable Care Act.

 - Most ophthalmologists continue to check Medicare and Medicaid patients where 87 percent of employed and 77 percent of independently employed.
 Just 5 percent of independently employed and 2 percent of employed Optometrists plan to stop taking new Medicare and Medicaid patients.

 - Eye care physicians get $309,000 as normal pay — just below the emergency medical physicians, but above critical care doctors.
 By correlation, general surgeons reported $322,000, whereas OB/Gyn doctors reported $277,000.

 - Many reported a 5 percent expansion in general pay contrasted a year ago.
 Internal medicine and rheumatologists reported the most noteworthy rate of increment in remuneration at 12 percent.